Saturn-Prime/udm-prune/README.md

 sudo -i

 //make the file

 nano mongo_prune_js.js

-// copy txt from the file mongo_prune_js.js above //
+// copy in txt from the file mongo_prune_js.js above //

 //Close and save the file